FusionAuth/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

   - Scroll down and ensure that the **user.action** event is enabled.
 - **Save**

+> More information on webhooks is available [here](https://fusionauth.io/docs/v1/tech/events-webhooks/#overview).

 #### Create Expiry Webhook to PiedPiper
 The next webhook calls PiedPiper to notify it once the user's subscription expires.